metno/weatherapi-docs/doc/GettingStarted.md

 For *Powershell* on Windows, use the `Invoke-WebRequest` command instead (read the docs for use).

-**Note:** Even though are are using `https://api.met.no/` in the examples below, you may be told to use a different URL.
+**Note:** Even though we are using `https://api.met.no/` in the examples below, you may be told to use a different URL.
 In that case, just replace this in your requests.

 #### A basic request